data-gymnasia/courses/content/intro-statistics/content.md

 Suppose that we estimate the median $\theta$ of a distribution using the plug-in estimator $\widehat{\theta}$ for 75 observations, and we want to produce a confidence interval for $\theta$.
 Show how to use bootstrapping to estimate the standard error of the estimator.
 :::

-*Solution*.
-By definition, the standard error of $\widehat{\theta}$ is the square root of the variance of the median of 75 independent draws from $\nu$.
+*Solution.* By definition, the standard error of $\widehat{\theta}$ is the square root of the variance of the median of 75 independent draws from $\nu$.
 Therefore, the plug-in estimator of the standard error is the square root of the variance of the median of 75 independent draws from $\widehat{\nu}$.
 This can be readily simulated.
 If the observations are stored in a vector `{jl} X`, then

     pre(julia-executable)
       | using Random, Statistics, StatsBase